Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-add-agent-ear-to-nix-flake.md

 #### Pattern A: Direct package reference

-The simplest approach — reference the package output directly.
+The simplest approach: reference the package output directly.

 ```nix
 {